-Particulars As at March 31, 2019 As at March 31, 2018 Contingent liabilities (to the extent not provided for) Claims against the Company not acknowledged as debts : Local and education cess (refer note (i) below) 252.26 252.26 i) Defined Contribution Plan
+Particulars As at March 31, 2021 As at March 31, 2020 Contingent liabilities (to the extent not provided for) Claims against the Company not acknowledged as debts: Local cess (refer note (i) below) 334.16 252.26 i) Defined Contribution Plan

-- (i) Amount claimed by Taluka Development Officer towards Local Cess and Education Cess.
-The Company has contested this claim and has paid an amount of ₹ 5,00,000/- under protest with Gujarat High Court. - (ii) There are no capital commitments ii) Defined Benefit Plans:
+- (i) Amount claimed by Taluka Development Officer towards Local Cess.
+The Company has contested this claim and has paid an amount of ₹ 5,00,000/- under protest with Gujarat High Court. - (ii) There are no capital commitments.